A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Results

-Beyond predictive accuracy, we further assessed the computational efficiency of our model to evaluate its suitability for real-time applications.
-Inference on batches of 1000 samples was performed on an NVIDIA RTX 5090 GPU in evaluation mode with CUDA synchronisation to ensure precise wall-clock timing.
-The model achieved an average inference time of $122.23$ ms per batch, or approximately $0.12$ ms per sample.
-This represents a five to six orders of magnitude acceleration compared with conventional finite-element electrophysiology solvers, which require approximately one minute per simulation with our solver in this study.
-Such efficiency enables near real-time prediction of LAT maps across diverse atrial anatomies and pacing configurations, highlighting the potential of our model for integration into time-critical clinical workflows and large-scale population studies.
+Beyond accuracy, we evaluated computational efficiency to assess suitability for real-time applications.
+On a modern NVIDIA GPU, the model achieved an average inference time of approximately $0.12$~ms per sample.
+This represents orders of magnitude acceleration relative to conventional FEM electrophysiology solvers, enabling near real-time LAT prediction across diverse anatomies and pacing configurations.